rvansoelen/WaveNet/README.md

 # WaveNet
 A tensorflow implementation of DeepMind's WaveNet

+Data was obtained from a collection of youtube videos of piano music.
+To download the audio of the videos, run: youtube-dl --extract-audio --audio-format wav [url]

-Data was obtained from the YouTube 8M dataset.
+Data can also be obtained from the YouTube 8M dataset.
 The dataset is partitioned into {frame_level,video_level} and {train,validate,test}.
 Only frame level data was used.

 To obtain the dataset, do (Requires 1.7 TB of free space): curl data.yt8m.org/download.py | partition=1/frame_level/train mirror=us python